 Further, in India, there is a tendency for relatives to urge the treating team to continue aggressive (rather than supportive) treatment till the very end.
 It is a noble thought and finally the relatives have to deal with the loss in the long term.
 Yet it is the patient who may be suffering despite the treating team explaining the consequences.
 This is not to be confused with euthanasia which deals with ending life support in hopeless situations.

-Complications in medical care: Complications are unfortunate outcomes of medical intervention.
+Complications are unfortunate outcomes of medical intervention.
 These are not unknown or unexpected.
 All descriptions of medical or surgical treatment do list a series of complications that may occur.

 The doctors are trained in reducing, recognising and managing complications.
 Yet the smallest medical intervention may result in death of a patient.
 If the entire list of possible complications is explained to every patient, probably no one will undergo surgery.
 And if every doctor is punished for complications, no one would ever become a doctor.
 Hence, the international yardstick of reasonableness.